Methods of Setting Stop Loss XAUUSD Orders in Gold Trading

 Traders using a XAUUSDtrade system must have mathematical calculations that reveal where their stop loss must be placed.

-1. Percentage of trading equity balance
+1. Percentage of equity balance

 Example: